After delivering over 400 babies, I have seen a big range of what women can and can’t do postpartum.

 How Soon Can You Do Squats After Giving Birth?

-The more active you were before and during your pregnancy, the sooner you will be able to squat.
+The more active you were before and during your pregnancy, the sooner you can start.

-If you never exercised before giving birth, then you need to take your time.
+If you have never exercised before giving birth, it is best to take your time and start only when you feel ready.

 What if I had a C-section?